Caipiras: Origin and etymology

+Jeca Tatu, a fictional Caipira man created by Monteiro Lobato.

 Stereotypes

-The term "caipira" is often used in Brazil in a pejorative, ethnocentric and stereotyped way for populations of the rural areas (mainly in the central and southern regions of the country), as in the book Urupês by Monteiro Lobato, where the caipira is portrayed as an "old plague", "parasite caboclo", "parasite of the earth", "unimportant people", "seminomadic", "unadaptable to civilization", "urumbeba", a term used in the State of São Paulo, to designate a naive and gullible person, easy to be deceived (akin to "rube", "yokel", "hillbilly" and "country bumpkin", in the English language), with synonyms like matuto and jeca, but it can also be used as a self-identifier without negative connotations (akin to "melungeon").
+The term "caipira" is often used in Brazil in a pejorative, ethnocentric and stereotyped way for populations of the rural areas (mainly in the central and southern regions of the country), as in the book Urupês by Monteiro Lobato, where the caipira is portrayed as an "old plague", "parasite caboclo", "parasite of the earth", "unimportant people", "seminomadic", "unadaptable to civilization", "urumbeba", a term used in the State of São Paulo, to designate a naive and gullible person, easy to be deceived (akin to "rube", "yokel", "hillbilly", "redneck" and "country bumpkin", in the English language), with synonyms like matuto and jeca (named after Jeca Tatu, a Caipira character of Monteiro Lobato), but it can also be used as a self-identifier without negative connotations (akin to "melungeon").
 In the traditional June Festivals (Festas Juninas), people are dressed in simple countryside attire, generally stereotyped as representing the Caipira people.

+The Brazilian Portuguese term “caipira” is not a complete or exact translation of words such as “rube”, “yokel”, “hillbilly”, “country bumpkin”, or “redneck”, because each of these terms refers to people from different places, cultural backgrounds, and historical contexts.
+However, they share some partial similarities, as they are generally used in a pejorative way to describe people from rural areas, the countryside, or very small towns, often portraying them as having simpler lifestyles, less refined habits, and limited familiarity with the modern conveniences and cultural trends associated with large urban areas.
+The overlap exists mainly in the stereotype of someone perceived as rural, traditional, or disconnected from urban modernity.

+Genetics

+According to the 2022 Brazilian census 35 to 40% of people in the area inhabited by Caipiras self-identified as pardo, 50 to 55% as white, 6 to 8% as black and 1% as East Asian.
+A 2019 systematic scoping review of 51 studies analyzed the autosomal DNA composition of people from various cities and states across Brazil, the results for the Caipira territory were as follows: